 This is among the most common requested services by customer’s, this usually occurs whenever refurbishments are about to take place.
 The removal of a radiator can be a straight forward procedure as long as everything goes to plan.
 What is essential before you attempt to remove radiator a is to isolate the water.
 This can be done by shutting down the valves on either side of the radiator.
 The these two valves are usually different, one controls the circulation and the other is used to regulate the temperature.
 There is no specific sequence to the installation of these valves i.e. left to right.
 Modern radiator valves are manufacture to allow duo flow, the flow of water can came from either side.

-The temperature control valve is often abbreviated using the phrase trv this stands for thermostatic radiator valve.
+The temperature control valve is often abbreviated using the term trv this stands for thermostatic radiator valve.
 By twisting the valve clockwise this will adjust the settings from 5 to 0, 0 represents the closed position.
-A lockshield valve control’s flow crucial to the balance of a central heating system.
+Situated on the opposite side of the radiator is the locksheild valve, this valve is crucial to the balance of a central heating system.

 How to ensure isolation before removing the radiator.

 This is a fundamental aspect of how to remove a radiator without experiencing excessive water leakage.
 Ensure that you have a suitable container in place to capture the water whilst draining down.
 There are two compression joints on either side of a radiator that connect the valve to the radiator.

 These securing joints most be carefully loosened but not disconnected.
 The reason for this is control, do not disconnect until the central heating water supply has been drained from the radiator.
 By using a radiator bleed key to open the bleed valve, will help you to remove the excess water trapped inside the radiator.
 Only after the water as been completely removed can the connections either side be disconnected.
 To remove the radiator from the supporting brackets, an extra pair of hands may be needed.
 Close bleed valve and plug openings here radiator valves were previously fitted.
 This will prevent radiator sludge staining carpets and floors.